ahmedhesham37/invoices-demo/Readme.md

 # Invoices-Systems-Demo

-# This Demo is for Intalio Technical Team

 The proposed demo is for creating invoices for companies projects supplying multiple services

 The process is to add the services to the process, add the clients and for every new project, an invoice will be created automatically with all the previously supplied data